 Patent licenses are complex contracts.
 They include many detailed provisions that help define and protect your rights and those of the licensee.

 You do not want to sign a license agreement without consulting with an attorney.
 You deserve appropriate compensation for your ingenuity and creativity.
 An attorney can help protect your interests and see that the agreement appropriately values your patent.

 A patent gives you the right to prevent others from using, making, or selling your invention.
 Nevertheless, there are always those who try to profit from the hard work of other people.

 If someone else infringes on your patent, it can drastically affect your ability to make money from your invention.
 However, you have the right to take legal action against patent infringers.

 If you believe someone has infringed on your patent, you should talk to a patent attorney right away.
 The longer the infringement continues, the more you stand to lose.

 Your attorney will likely start by sending a letter to the other party to insist that they stop infringing on your patent.
 If they refuse, then your attorney will file a complaint in court.
 They will also likely request a preliminary injunction that will require the other person to stop what they are doing until the matter can be resolved.

 Because time is of the essence and there may be a lot of money at stake, it is important to have an experienced patent litigator help you with this process.

 What Can a Patent Attorney at Polasek Law Do For You?

 John (Ted) Polasek has been practicing patent law for 25 years.
 His practice focuses on licensing patents and litigating patent infringement cases.
 Ted is committed to providing personalized service for each of his clients.
 This includes flexible fee arrangements that take the needs of individual clients into account.
 Ted offers a free consultation to discuss your patent-related questions.
-Call Polasek Law Firm to schedule your consultation today.
+Contact our firm to schedule your consultation today.